arh-eu/gds-java-sdk/README.md

 - `userName` - the username cannot be null or set to an empty string (or a string containing only whitespaces).
 - `userPassword` - if the user wishes to use _password authentication_, this will be used.
 Otherwise, the value should be set to `null`.
 - `timeout` - the timeout must be a positive number, representing the maximum wait time (in milliseconds) before the client raises an exception if a response does not arrive (including the login).
 - `log` - the Logger instance used to track and debug the client. if the value is `null`, a default one will be created with the name `"SyncGDSClient"` and the log level set to `SEVERE`.
 Otherwise, the given one will be used.
 The default log will use the standard error (`System.err`) as its output stream.
-The log format will be the following: `[2020-10-19 08:15:39] [SEVERE] | hu.arh.gds.client.SyncGDSClient::methodName | Some error message, that will be in the log.`
+The log format will be the following: `[2020-10-19 08:15:39] [SEVERE] | hu.arheu.gds.client.SyncGDSClient::methodName | Some error message, that will be in the log.`
 - `sslCtx` - the SSLContext used to setup the TLS for the client.
 If TLS is not used, the value should be set to `null`.
   The context can be created via the static `AsyncGDSClient.createSSLContext(..)` method.
 ### Methods